ucdavis-bioinformatics/NeuroMabSeq/README.md

 ### TODO:
 - csv download option for a specific query.. allow users to do more with the data like get fasta files etc...
+- sql lite setup
+- no loading libraries from internet have static files